Importing ready-made server blocklists on your own Mastodon server

 ↩ Back to the front page

-Blocking and muting on Mastodon
+Blocking and muting accounts on Mastodon

 It is totally fine to block or mute people on Mastodon and the Fediverse.
 It is not considered rude or unusual to do so.
 Use it as freely as you want!